How to Protect Your App Idea Legally

 Step 2: Own the Copyright

 An idea is just that – an idea.
 Legally, ideas aren’t typically protected under copyright laws.
-However, as soon as you start to code the project, that is something tangible that can be protected.
+However, app builders typically copyright their app idea as soon as you start to code the project and there's something tangible that can be protected.

 You want to make sure that you have everything documented to support any intellectual property claims.
 Note the dates and times when you started to work on the app, the source code, and any other integral parts of the development process.